DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-07-05-content-projection.md

 - For phase one, the component should accept a card type of 'lifestyle' or 'rig' and this should be displayed nicely as a subtitle.
 - The next area of the card should be an area for a picture, or multiple pictures, or really anything the user of the reusable component wants to put there.
 - Next, should be a text area the user of the reusable component could fill with something like location or other meta information.
 For flexibility, the may configure the content and look-and-feel of this area.
 - The next area should be a text area that the user of the reusable component may fill with something like a description.
-For flexibility, the may configure the content and look-and-feel of this area.
+For flexibility, they may configure the content and look-and-feel of this area.
 - There are two buttons under the description, LIKE and SHARE that are not configurable and should always have the same look and location on the card.

 Here is an example of a card: